Final report for FNE21-983

-This project seeks to examine the (1) survivorship, (2) marketability, and (3) cost-effectiveness of the proposed experimental method of growing oysters using floating cages and bottom planting in comparison to the control method of using bottom cages.
+This project sought to examine the (1) survivorship, (2) marketability, and (3) cost-effectiveness of the experimental method of growing oysters using floating cages and bottom planting in comparison to the control method of using bottom cages.

-- Survivorship of oysters will be quantified over the winter months and in the event of potential cownose ray predation
+- Survivorship of oysters was quantified over the winter months and quantified cownose ray predation

-- Marketability will be quantified in terms of shell shape, density, and height and qualified in terms of aesthetics
+- Marketability was quantified in terms of shell shape, density, and height and qualified in terms of aesthetics

-- Cost-effectiveness will be measured by records kept of costs of materials and labor of employees to construct, maintain, and transfer oyster crop
+- Cost-effectiveness was measured by records kept of costs of materials and labor of employees to construct, maintain, and transfer oyster crop

 This uncovered information will be useful to other farmers by showing them a better method of growing oysters that will survive over the winter months with decreased cost and labor, while still producing a marketable and quality oyster.
 If this project is successful, it will improve oyster farming by eliminating the exclusive use of bottom cages, which are popular means of oyster farming in our community, and the challenges that come with this gear type.